Hypnospace Outlaw: Plot

 Hypnospace is an internet service created by Merchantsoft, which users connect to using a headband running the HypnOS operating system while they sleep.
 Hypnospace is divided into Zones for different audiences.

 On November 5, 1999, a user logs into Hypnospace as an Enforcer, a volunteer moderator who finds and reports forbidden activity.
 After handling a few cases, Merchantsoft co-founder and COO Dylan Merchant releases an alpha version of his game Outlaw to all Enforcers; the extremely buggy build ultimately bricks the Enforcer's headband.

 The Enforcer logs in again on November 26 after getting the headband fixed.
 A copyright infringement case leads the Enforcer to FLIST, a file sharing network commonly used to share copyrighted music.
 The Enforcer finds Dylan's FLIST page and reports it, causing Dylan to remove the Enforcer from duty.

-The Enforcer is reinstated on December 31 to help deal with the Y2000 Mindcrash, a mostly-harmless hack of the Teentopia Zone created by Timothy Randall Stevens (T1MAGEDDON).
+The Enforcer is reinstated on December 31 to help deal with the Y2000 Mindcrash, a mostly harmless hack of the Teentopia Zone created by Timothy Randall Stevens (T1MAGEDDON).
 The Mindcrash is fixed without much harm done.
-Dylan pushes another version of Outlaw to all headbands, which crashes all of them and causes 4–6 deaths (depending on the Enforcer's previous actions).
+Dylan pushes another version of Outlaw to all headbands, which crashes all of them and causes four to six deaths (depending on the Enforcer's previous actions).
 Timothy is blamed for the "real" Mindcrash and is sentenced to prison for manslaughter, and Hypnospace is shut down.

 In the present day, the Enforcer joins the Hypnospace Archival Project, an effort to preserve Hypnospace's final months.
 Former Merchantsoft employee Samantha Clausson created the project to prove that Timothy was framed for the Mindcrash, and the true cause was Merchantsoft's negligence.
 They find records of Merchantsoft's foreknowledge that Hypnospace was harmful to users.
 Dylan, who joins the Archival Project himself, admits to framing Timothy, and releases a final version of Outlaw containing eulogies for those who died.